Friars bring home soccer championship hardware, clip Eagles' wings 6-1

 “Thank you to FD, thank you to my parents, and God, appreciate it,” added Sablan, who, in two playoff games, scored seven goals.

-From the opening touch, the Friars pressured the Eagles’ defense.
-Three minutes into the game, Manibusan scored past Traven Kaae.
+From the opening touch, the Friars pressured the Eagles defense.
+Three minutes into the game, Manibusan scored past Harvest goalkeeper Traven Kaae.

 “We really had to start strong and keep it going for the whole game,” Manibusan said.